 And yes, married couples often need POA, too, even if they have joint accounts!

 A power of attorney document names someone (called the “agent”) to make legal decisions on another person’s behalf (the “principal”) if the person is not able to.
-For example, if you got into an accident that left you in a coma, or if you suffered from dementia, this would enable someone else to step in and manage your affairs.
+For example, if you got into an accident that left you in a coma, or if you suffered from dementia, this would enable someone else to step in and manage your affairs and your property.

 The catch is, the document needs to be in place before you’re declared legally incompetent to make decisions for yourself.